Maki44/Make-friends-Frontend/README.md

 ## **Introduction**

-Hi, my name is Andre, and this is my portfolio project, a web application App called Traveler's Diary.
+Hi, my name is Makda, and this is my portfolio project, called Moody.
 This is a MVP and not the final version.
-It is fully functional but missing some features that will be implemented in the future.
+It is fully functional but I am going to change it to mobile app this is the web app version.

 ## **Moody**